paultraf/makestaticsite/README.md

 ### Features

 * A straightforward command line interface
-* Able to create static versions of a wide range of dynamic websites
+* Able to create static versions of a wide range of dynamic websites, with support for retrieving content from the site root or any subdirectory
 * Support for managing multiple sites, each with custom settings
-* Setup script guides users with an interactive dialogue and automatically generates a configuration file.
+* Setup script, which guides users with an interactive dialogue and automatically generates a configuration file.
 * During setup, choose from three run levels to determine the amount of customisation - from minimal to advanced.
-* In addition to the main host domain, additional assets such as JavaScript, CSS and images can be retrieved from other domains and subdomains.
+* In addition to the main host domain, additional assets such as JavaScript, CSS and images can be retrieved and collated from other domains and subdomains
 * A phased-based workflow separating different aspects in the build process
-* Manage multiple sites, each with custom settings defined in their own configuration file (and multiple config files can also be used for any given site).
+* Deep search for orphaned Web assets, later retrieved in further runs of Wget
 * Suitable for batch processes, allowing operations to be scaled up so that any or all of the sites are updated in one process.
-* Support for http basic authentication and/or CMS login (experimental, only tested with WordPress)
+* Support for HTTP basic authentication and/or CMS login (experimental, only tested with WordPress)
+* Partial support for sites archived by the [Wayback Machine](https://web.archive.org/)
 * Runtime settings include verbosity (amount of information) for terminal output and logging to file
-* Option of a downloadable copy of the entire site (zip file) for offline use
+* Option of a downloadable copy of the entire site (ZIP file) for offline use
+* Local and remote (server) deployment options, including rsync over ssh and [Netlify](https://netlify.com).
 * For [WordPress](https://wordpress.org) installations, optional WP-CLI-based site streamlining with a drop-in search replacement (WP Offline Search plugin) that works offline.
 * Snippets &mdash; for tweaking page with offline variants using chunks of HTML.
-* Deep search for orphaned Web assets (phase 3), later retrieved in further runs of Wget (phase 5)
 * Assistance for W3C standards compliance with [HTML Tidy](https://www.html-tidy.org/).
-The system also generates a sitemap XML and `robots.txt` file to match the outputted files.
+The system also generates a sitemap XML and `robots.txt` file under the primary domain to match the outputted files.

 ### Limitations

-* MakeStaticSite is prototype software, provided as-is and tested on only a few sites, but in the hope that it will prove useful and become community-supported
+* MakeStaticSite is prototype software, provided as-is and tested on only a few sites, but in the hope that it will prove useful and become community-supported.
 * The system is designed for the original GNU Wget, whereas most development effort is now on GNU Wget2.
-* Not a general crawler, but designed to retrieve from a single site, with supporting assets (CSS, multimedia, etc.) incorporated from other domains and subdomains
+* Not a general crawler, but designed to retrieve from a single site, with supporting assets (CSS, multimedia, etc.) incorporated from other domains and subdomains.
+* This is a _static_ HTML crawler that retrieves web content without running any JavaScript for client-side rendering, not a _dynamic_ crawler that can process the JavaScript on that page and then render it.
+Even so, the workflow architecture might support processing of web page outputs in this way.
 * It is not a good fit for sites that uses query strings extensively, as is the case for collections databases with a large inventory.
 Whilst query strings are supported in the initial run of Wget, requests for URLs in the post-processing do not currently include query strings.
-* Links generated dynamically by JavaScript are not included.
 * The script can only provide a snapshot of comments, discussions, surveys, etc. that are provided by the Website itself; the interactivity of such components is generally lost.
 In this case, this kind of interactivity will need to be provided by third-parties, typically through the use of embedded JavaScript.
 * Performance: MakeStaticSite output is not instant.
 It typically takes up to a few minutes to build a site, which, depending on usage scenario, may or may not be a significant duration.
 Some acceleration is possible by running Wget threads in parallel (see the `wget_threads` option).
 * For WordPress sites, using WP-CLI remotely over ssh may not be fully supported by hosting providers running jailed shells for shared hosting.
 In that case, WordPress updates need to be done manually.